 How to Keep a Conversation Going on a First Date

-Great conversation on a first date is essential.
-If you don’t know what to say on a date, make it a point choose open ended questions that are a balance of playful and deep.
-With a focus on topics that will give you greater insight into each others lives on many levels.
-To help you both determine if there will be a second or third date.
+It’s also a good idea to focus on topics that will give you greater insight into each others lives on many levels.
+Which will help you both determine if there will be a second or third date.

 And remember that when it comes to conversation on a first date.
 It’s just as important to listen (4) as much as you talk.

 Yes, first dates can be awkward, but they don’t have to be.
 Even if your shy, introverted, divorced or have been single for a long time.
 Or maybe just want to spice up the conversation and try something different.

 These conversation starters for a first date can be big help in figuring out what topics to talk about, and help make the date fun and exciting for you both!
-Happy Dating!

 - 110+ Date Night Ideas (The Ultimate List Of Cute, Romantic, Unique Date Night Activities)